Powered by SchoolDash

 Destinations: Excellent.
 The proportion of students going on to education or training at 16 is very high, while at 18 (allowing for attainment) it is quite high.
 Show details

-Attendance: Above average.
+Attendance: Excellent.
 Pupil absence rates are very low and the incidence of persistent absence is quite low.

-Sixth form: Above average.
+Sixth form: About average.
 Attainment is excellent, progress is poor and destinations at 18 (allowing for attainment) are above average.

 Admissions: Poor.
-The occupancy rate is very high.
+The occupancy rate is very high and the offer rate is very low.
 There is an entrance exam.

 Environment: Poor.
 Air pollution, traffic accidents and crime are all very high.